Junglee (1961 film): Trivia

 From this movie only office scenes have been remade in the 1984 film Hum Hain Lajawaab directed by Mohan Segal Starring Kumar Gaurav and Padmini Kolhapure.
 In both movies actor Shivraj has played the role of employee.
 The only difference is that in Hum Hain Lajawaab, movie Manager/Uncle role is played by actor Vikas Anand and actor Shivraj has played a role of employee.

 Nanda was offered the lead role but she rejected.

 Soundtrack

 All songs were composed by Shankar-Jaikishan, except "Ai Ai Aa Sukoo Sukoo" by Tarateño Rojas and lyrics were penned by Hasrat Jaipuri and Shailendra.
-Shammi Kapoor once said in an interview that the word "Yahoo!" in the song "Chahe Koi Mujhe Junglee Kahe" was not rendered by Mohammed Rafi, who sang the song, but by Prayag Raj.
+Shammi Kapoor once said in an interview that the word "Yahoo!" in the song "Chahe Koi Mujhe Junglee Kahe" was not rendered by Mohammed Rafi, who sang the song, but by Prayag Raj and the song was shot at Kufri in Shimla, as almost whole of the movie was shot in Gulmarg, Kashmir but during the shooting of the song, there was not enough snow as required for the shooting, so the crew moved to Shimla for the shoot of the song.